-SQL Server is the Database engine used for all the enterprise tools part of the Microsoft ecosystem and PowerShell is the most popular scripting language.
+SQL Server is the Database engine used for all the enterprise tool parts of the Microsoft ecosystem, and PowerShell is the most popular scripting language.
 This course will teach you how to use PowerShell to read and write data from/to SQL Databases.

-Course Overview Hi everyone.
-My name is Vlad Catrinescu, and welcome to my course, Accessing SQL Server Databases from PowerShell.
-I'm a Microsoft MVP and independent consultant from Montreal, Canada.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Lad Cap UNESCO and welcome to my course, accessing SQL Server databases from PowerShell.
+I'm a Microsoft M v P and independent consultant from Montreal, Canada.
 Whether you're looking to store data or to create important historical and trend reports in PowerShell, SQL is probably one of the best locations to save your information.
-In this course, you'll learn how to use PowerShell to read and write data from or to a SQL Server database.
-Some of the major topics that we'll cover include connecting to a local or remote SQL Server, reading data from a SQL database, and writing data to SQL Server database.
-By the end of this course, you'll be able to use PowerShell to read or write information to a SQL Server database.
-Before beginning this course, you should be familiar with the basics of PowerShell, as well as the basics of SQL Server.
-From here, you should feel comfortable diving into other PowerShell topics with courses such as Working with CSV Data in PowerShell, Working with XML Data in PowerShell, and Reporting with PowerShell HTML and Enhanced HTML.
-I hope you'll join me on this journey to learn PowerShell with the Accessing SQL Server Databases from PowerShell course at Pluralsight.
+In this course, you will learn how to use PowerShell to read and write data from or to a SQL Server database.
+Some of the major topics that will cover include connecting to a local or remote SQL Server, reading data from a SQL database and writing data to a SQL Server database.
+By the end of this course, you will be able to use PowerShell to read or write information to a SQL Server database before beginning discourse.
+You should be familiar with the basics of PowerShell as well as the basics of SQL Server.
+From here, you should feel comfortable diving in to other PowerShell topics.
+Week courses such as working with CSV data in PowerShell, working with XML data in PowerShell and reporting with partial HTML and enhanced HTML.
+I hope you'll join me on this journey to learn PowerShell with the accessing SQL Server databases from PowerShell course at Pluralsight.
+Yeah,